-That's how much I turned $0.12 into in the four months after I listed my first product on Etsy.
+That's how much I earned from a $0.12 investment the four months after starting an Esty shop.

 Sounds good, right?

-If I can earn $5,000 with just a couple of Etsy listings and as a brand new seller, maybe Etsy is the secret sauce for making money online…right?
+Add in the fact that I can earn $5,000 with just a couple of Etsy listings.
+As a brand new seller, maybe starting an Etsy shop is the secret sauce for making money online, right?

 Well, not so fast.

-Why Relying on Etsy Alone is Not The Answer to Building Your Dream Business
+Starting an Etsy Shop is Not The Answer to Building Your Dream Business